 Check out the youtube video below to understand how a film camera works:

 It wasn’t until 1490 that an Italian inventor by the name of Leonardo DaVinci used this concept to create a tracing machine.
 This took the concept of camera obscura and projected the image onto a piece of parchment that the inventor could then trace.
 Camera obscura devices continued to gain popularity into the 1700’s.
 Some historians claim that Rembrandt used this technique on some of his most famous works of art.

 In 1774 Johann Heinrich Schulze discovered that substances mixed with silver nitrate are photoreactive.
-This means they react to light.
+This means that they react to light.
 The modern camera was on the tip of inventor’s fingertips, but sadly, this knowledge was not capitalized on until 1826 when an inventor by the name of Joseph Nicephore Niepce developed a technique called heliography.
-This combined all of the previous camera obscura techniques and allowed the first photograph to be captured.
+This combined all of the previous camera obscura techniques, and the made possible for the first photograph to be captured.

 The photography craze can be traced to this point, with many photography firsts happening in quick successions, such as the first photograph of a human being.
 This person just happened to be getting his shoe-polished on the street corner that was photographed.
 By pure luck, he was sitting still long enough to capture him in surprising clarity for the time.
 Shortly thereafter the first selfie was taken by Robert Cornelius in 1839.